 PlumX collects metrics data from many sources and groups them into 5 categories of metrics.
 Sources for each category are defined below:

-Captures – Delicious, EBSCO, GitHub, Goodreads, Mendeley, SlideShare, Vimeo, YouTube More info.
+Captures – EBSCO, GitHub, Goodreads, Mendeley, SlideShare, Vimeo, YouTube More info.

 Mentions – Amazon, blogs, Facebook, GitHub, Goodreads, mainstream media, Reddit, Slideshare, SourceForge, StackExchange, Vimeo, YouTube, Wikipedia More info.

-Social Media – Amazon, Facebook, Figshare, Google Plus, Goodreads, SourceForge, Reddit, Twitter, Vimeo, YouTube More info.
+Social Media – Amazon, Facebook, Figshare, Goodreads, SourceForge, Reddit, Twitter, Vimeo, YouTube More info.

-Citations – CrossRef, PubMed Central, PubMed Central Europe, RePEc, Scopus (for mutual customers), SSRN, United States Patent and Trademark Office More info.
+Citations – Airiti Academic Citation Index, CrossRef, PubMed Central, PubMed Central Europe, RePEc, Scopus (for mutual customers), SSRN, United States Patent and Trademark Office, Policy Citations, DynaMed Plux Topics, National Institute for Health Care Excellence Guidelines (NICE), PubMed Guidelines More info.

 Q2: Provide a clear definition of each metric.